Join us

 The book

-Poignant and profoundly humane, Mass Mothering is told through layered voices, written fragments, and recorded testimonies.
-It is a luminous story of the mutuality of grief, the aftershocks of violence in a globalized era, and the world-bending force of a mother's love.
+Poignant and profoundly humane, Mass Mothering is a story of the mutuality of grief, the shattering force of a mother’s love, and the aftershocks of violence in a globalised era.

 The author